Gerard Malouf & Partners Manage Cases For Clients Across All Areas Of Personal Injury Law, Inheritance Disputes And Superannuation Disputes.

 Read Our Latest Articles, Case Studies Or Commonly Asked Questions Concerning Your Legal Claims And Compensation Law.

-Income protection insurance does just that: It provides income coverage for those who are unable to work due to a sickness or injury — whether physical or psychological.
+Income protection insurance provides financial coverage for those who are unable to work due to an illness or injury — whether physical or psychological.

 GMP Law is home to a team of expert income protection insurance claims lawyers who work diligently to uphold the rights of their clients.
 Following our ‘three c’ philosophy of providing competent, compassionate and committed legal representation, we not only ensure that you get the payout you deserve, but also that the legal process is as stress-free as possible.

-And through our no-win, no-fee policy, we take on all legal costs and only get paid if we win your case.
-This policy ensures you’re able to gain competent, compassionate and committed legal representation, worry-free.
+And, through our no-win, no-fee policy, we take on all legal costs and only get paid if we win your case.
+This means that you can gain access to expert financial services without taking on any personal financial burden.

-If you’re considering filing an income protection insurance claim, or simply have a question or two, contact our team today for a free consultation or call us at 1800 004 878.
+If you need to file an income protection insurance claim, contact our team today for a free consultation, or call us at 1800 004 878.

 Winning Legal Claims